brandonkramer/wp-vite-starter/README.md

 plugin structures.

 ### ViteJS Config
-The config is extending a base config from the `@wp-strap/vite` package which is opinionated and configured for WordPress development.
+The config is extending a base config from the `@wp-strap/vite` package through a plugin which is opinionated and configured for WordPress development.
 This is set up to keep the config file minimal and consistent throughout different projects.
-The base configurations can be overwritten.
+The configurations can be overwritten.
 It currently includes the following:

 - Esbuild for minification which is turned off for `-dev` commands
 - Esbuild sourcemaps are added when using `-dev` commands
 - Esbuild is configured to make ReactJS code work inside `.js` files instead of the default `.jsx`
 - JS entries are automatically included from first-level folders using fast-glob (e.g., js/my-script.js, blocks/my-block.js).
 - CSS entries are also automatically included, bundled and compiled without importing them into JS files which is more suitable for WordPress projects.
-- A custom ViteJS plugin is included that updates/refreshes the dev server (HMR) when a change is made inside PHP files
+- It will update/refresh the dev server (HMR) when a change is made inside PHP files
-- A custom RollupJS plugin is included that encapsulates JS bundles to prevent mix-up of global variables after minification
+- It will encapsulate JS bundles to prevent mix-up of global variables after minification
-- A custom RollupJS plugin is included that collects images, SVG and font files from folders and emits them to make them transformable by plugins
+- It will collect images, SVG and font files from folders and emits them to make them transformable by plugins
 - [Vite Plugin Image Optimizer](https://github.com/FatehAK/vite-plugin-image-optimizer) is included that optimizes images and SVG files that we emit

 ### PostCSS config